-For instance, if your objective is to drive traffic to your website, but instead you get thousands of likes and no clicks on your post, then it was unsuccessful.
+For instance, if your objective is to drive traffic to your website, but instead, you get thousands of likes and no clicks on your post, then it was unsuccessful.

 It's no good copying and pasting your LinkedIn post to Instagram.
 That won't work.
+Instead, consider which types of content are best suited to each social media network and go from there.
+For example, do videos get higher engagement on Facebook than images?
+Change up the copy, hashtags and emoji's for each post too.
 Yes, tailoring will take a little longer, but remember you want to post quality content.

 Sendible's Smart Posts feature lets you tailor your post to different networks so you can edit the text, add or remove hashtags, mentions, and emojis as required.

-Get to know your audience with the Facebook Page Insights to see who is viewing and interacting with your content.
+Get to know your audience with Facebook Page Insights to see who is viewing and interacting with your content.

 If you're using a social media management tool like Sendible, then make use of the additional analytics.